 - 1. Annual organisation of an umbrella-event presenting issues tackled in all Key-Areas. - 2.
 Regular updates of HCMR regulations and policies in accordance to GEP needs. - 3.
-Establishment of gender neutral language in all activities (https://www.europarl.europa.eu/cmsdata/151780/GNL_Guidelines_EN.pdf). - 4.
-Allocation of resources for GEP Activities (with a minimum of 15000.00 euros/per year). - 5.
-Formulate guidelines on procedures and tools regarding discrimination harassment and violence (by the end of 2023). - 6.
-Inclusion of dedicated areas supporting the work: life balance of staff within HCMR housing plants (e.g child friendly spaces).
+Establishment of gender neutral langage in all activities - 4.
+Allocation of resources for GEP activities. - 5.
+Inclusion of dedicated areas supporting the work: life balance of staff within HCMR facilities (e.g. child friendly spaces). - 6.
+In conjunction with other Key-Aeras, a web portal with information on courses, seminars, project calls, networking etc will be created at HCMR's website.